THOMASELOVE/431-labs-2026/lab4/README.md

 # 431 Lab 4 for Fall 2026

+## NOTE: This lab's instructions were updated on 2026-09-17.
+Be sure your copy of the Lab instructions has this date.

 ## Prior to attempting Lab 4, we assume ...

 - You've completed the work of assembling your data set required in [Project A](https://thomaselove.github.io/431-projectA-2026/),